-Roustabout Theater’s mission is to create a vibrant regional theater and unparalleled actor training program in Sonoma County.
-Roustabout Theater is the resident theater company of the Luther Burbank Center for the Arts in Santa Rosa, Sonoma County, California and our Apprentice Program is one of the leading theatrical training and performance programs in the San Francisco Bay Area.
+Roustabout Theater is the Resident Professional Theater Company of the Luther Burbank Center for the Arts in Sonoma County, California and our Apprentice Program is one of the leading theatrical training and performance programs in the San Francisco Bay Area.

 Roustabout's student division highlights the talents of the county’s most extraordinary student performers ages 11 - 20 through its professionally produced productions.
 We also provide unique opportunities for our students through our ongoing series of Master Classes with Tony Award-winners, award-winning Broadway actors and nationally recognized Casting Directors.